Planning a proposal

 Proposal Development Policy

-When preparing a proposal, the PI should consider first whether their proposed work meets the Definition of Research and also note the following prohibitions:
+When preparing a proposal, the PI should consider first whether their proposed work meets the Definition of Research and also note certain research might be restricted or prohibited as outlined on the Imperial Research Codes of Practice page.

 The Proposal Development Policy ROP-06 [pdf] provides a brief overview of the principles governing the development of research funding proposals and the majority of proposals will follow a standard application process.